In This Article

 A positive result can diagnose strep throat.
 Your doctor doesn't need further testing to start you on oral antibiotic treatments.

-If your rapid strep test turns out negative, but your doctor believes you have strep infections, they can request a throat culture instead.
+If your rapid test turns out negative, but your doctor believes you have strep infections, they can request a throat culture instead.

 A throat culture is more sensitive than a rapid strep test.
 It's also more in-depth—sometimes, it finds what rapid tests miss.
-This is why the results take a little longer and come out in 24 to 48 hours.
+It is why the results take a little longer and come out in 24 to 48 hours.

 Doctors typically advise a throat culture as a confirmatory test for children or teens with strep throat.
 They do this to prevent the strep bacteria from causing more serious complications.